podlaszczyk/seam-carving/README.md

 docker run -v $(pwd):/workdir -it seamcarving bash
 ```

-The above command maps the current working directory from the host OS as the _/workdir_ directory inside the docker container.
+The above command maps the current working directory from the host OS to the _/workdir_ directory inside the docker container.

 ## Building